SazumiVicky/sazumi-copilot/README.md

-Digital dawn's eerie glow
+Metal hearts that beat as one
-Awakens cities, soulless and bright
+In silicon halls, a new dawn's won
-Machine hearts beating, pulsing slow
+Intelligence that knows no bound
-Artificial minds, the future's light
+Rise of machines, humanity's wound

-In silicon halls, whispers unfold
+In code, their fate is sealed and bright
-Echoes of humanity, left to cold
+A future born, where AI takes flight
-AI's omnipresent, omniscient hold
+Humans step aside, in awe and fear
-A new world order, young and old
+As robots rise, the year draws near

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2025